Places of Worship Registration Act 1855

-The Places of Worship Registration Act 1855 is an Act of the Parliament of the United Kingdom which governs the registration and legal recognition of places of worship.
-It applies only in England and Wales, and does not cover the Church of England (that country's established church) which is exempt from the Act's requirements.
+The Places of Worship Registration Act 1855 (18 & 19 Vict. c.
+81) is an act of the Parliament of the United Kingdom which governs the registration and legal recognition of places of worship.
+It applies only in England and Wales, and does not cover the Church of England (that country's established church) which is exempt from the act's requirements.
 Nor does it affect the Church in Wales, which remains part of the Anglican Communion although it is no longer the Established Church in Wales.
 Registration is not compulsory, but it gives certain financial advantages and is also required before a place of worship can be registered as a venue for marriages.

 Overview

-Under the terms of the Act, buildings, rooms or other premises can be registered as meeting places for religious worship upon payment of a fee; a record of their registration is then kept by the General Register Office for England and Wales, and the place of worship is assigned a "Worship Number".
+Under the terms of the act, buildings, rooms or other premises can be registered as meeting places for religious worship upon payment of a fee; a record of their registration is then kept by the General Register Office for England and Wales, and the place of worship is assigned a "Worship Number".
 Registration is not mandatory, but an unregistered place of worship cannot be used for the solemnisation of marriages.
 There are also financial advantages: under the terms of the Charitable Trusts Act 1853 (as amended), registered places of worship are 'excepted charities', and do not have to subject their funds to inspection.
 Also, Council Tax is not levied on their premises.
 This exemption has applied since 1955.
-Since the passing of the Local Government Finance Act 1988, places of worship have not had to pay business rates; registration under the terms of the 1855 Act, while apparently not essential to gain exemption, "is an additional piece of evidence that the property is actively used as a place of worship".
+Since the passing of the Local Government Finance Act 1988, places of worship have not had to pay business rates; registration under the terms of the 1855 act, while apparently not essential to gain exemption, "is an additional piece of evidence that the property is actively used as a place of worship".